Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Concluding Remarks

 \section{Concluding Remarks}

 We propose a LASSO and cross-fitting based estimator of dynamic linear panel models.
 This estimator shows better large sample properties and finite-sample performance in simulations than the classical AB estimator in long panels.
-In an empirical application, our estimator finds that policies such as the closure of K-12 schools, mask mandates and stay-at-home orders reduced the spread of COVID-19 both in the short and long run.
-Our estimates of the long run effects, however, are less optimistic than the estimates obtained with AB.
+In an empirical application, our estimator finds that policies such as the closure of K-12 schools and colleges, mask mandates, and stay-at-home orders reduced the spread of COVID-19 in both the short and long run.
+Our estimated effects of college visits and banning gatherings, however, are less optimistic than the estimates obtained with AB.

 A potential avenue for future research is to analyze the performance of our method under weak identification.
-This situation arises, for example, when the process of the outcome $Y_{it}$ is very persistent such that lagged values of $Y_{it}$ might not be strongly correlated with the outcome in differences $\Delta Y_{it}$, see, for example, \cite{blundell1998initial}. \cite{newey2009generalized} developed a jackknife GMM estimator to deal with many weak instruments for cross-sectional data, which could be extended to incorporate cross-fitting in our panel setting.
+This situation arises, for example, in dynamic models when the process of the outcome $Y_{it}$ is very persistent such that lagged values of $Y_{it}$ might not be strongly correlated with the transformed outcome $\Delta Y_{it}$.
+Here, we can follow \cite{blundell1998initial} and employ a system GMM estimator that exploits additional moment conditions for the equation in levels, if we make stationarity assumptions about the initial conditions of the process.
+The number of these moment conditions grows fast with $T$ and may introduce additional many moment conditions bias.
+In preliminary numerical simulations, we find that LASSO does not do a good job selecting among these moment conditions as they do not have a natural sparse structure.
+We leave a more detailed treatment of the system GMM estimator with many moment conditions to future research.
+Alternatively, \cite{newey2009generalized} developed a jackknife GMM estimator to deal with many weak instruments for cross-sectional data, which could be extended to incorporate cross-fitting in our panel setting.
 Here, we also conjecture that standard methods for dealing with weak instruments for cross-section data, such as the use of the Anderson-Rubin statistics, can be fruitfully applied to our setting \citep{anderson1949estimation}.
-We leave this analysis to future research.
+We also leave this analysis to future research.

-Another potential avenue is the search of optimal instruments in large dynamic panel models.
-There exists some work on this issue, where certain linear transformations of the variables are employed to achieve the efficiency bound (see, for example, \citealp{hayakawa2009simple,hayakawa2019double}, among others).
-The existing results, however, are obtained under strong assumptions, such as i.i.d. innovations, and for models without covariates and time effects.
-Finding optimal instruments in large dynamic panel models under more general dependency structures, and including covariates and time effects, is a challenging task that we leave for future research.
-Our primary focus in this paper is not on efficiency, but on developing an automatic method for selecting the most relevant instruments.
-We conjecture that the efficiency of our estimator could be improved.
-For example, under conditional heteroskedasticity one could incorporate an additional weighted estimation step at the cost of more intensive computation.

 2em \centerline{ \bf Appendix} -1em 2em